supervisely/developer-portal/app-development/advanced/custom-configuration/fixing-https-redirect-error.md

 ---
-description: In this tutorial you will learn how to fix errors, which may occur because of incorrect redirect from http to https.
+description: In this tutorial, you will learn how to fix errors, which may occur because of incorrect redirect from http to https.
 ---

 # Fixing HTTPS Redirect Error in Supervisely